 - BEST RUSTIC: Prominence Home Abner Vintage Outdoor Ceiling Fan 52”

-- BEST TROPICAL: Honeywell Palm Island 52-Inch Tropical Ceiling Fan
+- BEST COASTAL: Honeywell Palm Island 52-Inch Tropical Ceiling Fan

 - BEST FOR LOW CEILINGS: Westinghouse Lighting 48-Inch Outdoor Ceiling Fan

 - BEST FOR LARGE PATIOS: Minka-Aire 65 Inch Outdoor Ceiling Fan